EnMAP-Box/qgispluginsupport/README.md

 ## Dependencies

-QPS depends on the following type of packages:
+QPS depends on what-is-already-in-QGIS only:
-1. those available in a standard QGIS installation, i.e. QGIS python API, numpy, gdal, etc.
+1. QGIS python API, numpy and gdal
 2. pyqtgraph.
-   QPS uses the fork https://github.com/EnMAP-Box/pyqtgraph branch qps_modifications These files are included as subtree git subtree add --prefix qps/pyqtgraph git@github.com:EnMAP-Box/pyqtgraph.git qps_modifications --squash
+Ok, that's not part of QGIS, so QPS uses a fork https://github.com/EnMAP-Box/pyqtgraph branch qps_modifications These files are included in QGIS
-3.

 ## Examples ###